- Sponsorship -

 — Eric Mockerman, director of the TEAM 21 after-school and summer program

-Last year, when the Empower U program moved from Wyoming Public Schools into Kent ISD’s adult education facility, Thompson said she explored the grounds and discovered the garden, previously cared for by H.O.P.E.
-Gardens’ after-school and summer programs.
+Last year, when the Empower U program moved from Wyoming Public Schools into Kent ISD’s adult education facility, Thompson said she explored the grounds and discovered the garden, cared for by H.O.P.E.
+Gardens’ school garden programs and used for growing produce.

 Thompson reached out to H.O.P.E.
 Gardens Executive Director Julie Brunson to see if Empower U South students could utilize the garden spaces during class time.

-Brunson said there was ample interest in keeping the garden, but there was no extra money to pay for its upkeep.
+Brunson said there was ample interest in maintaining the garden, but H.O.P.E.
+Gardens could not take on the Empower U program without additional funding.
 She connected with James Hissong, Kent ISD director of grants and strategic planning, and he began looking for potential grants.

 Funding New Growth